 The death of Buddy Montes was tough for Veneno to process, and he sought psychological help to help him get through the experience.
 He was finally able to surpass this tribulation when told that Montes had been suffering a heart condition beforehand and that Veneno had no part in Montes’ death.

-The catalyst in the growth of wrestling in the Dominican Republic led to TV after Veneno convinced wrestler and promoter Vampiro Cao.
-With the new exposure came more money and sponsorships.
-Veneno soon became a spokesperson of many products that are remembered fondly by the Dominican people.
+Soon thereafter, wrestling on the island exploded in popularity when Veneno convinced wrestler and promoter Vampiro Cao that TV could be a powerful promotional tool that could launch them to the next level.
+With new exposure came more money and sponsorships.
+Veneno became a spokesperson of a variety of products still remembered fondly by the Dominican people.
 Everything from cured meats like salami (given away to audience members), motorcycles, car wax, and awful tasting vitamin supplements (named Forty Malt, which was supposed to give you strength just like Jack Veneno with the slogan "an arm of power in every spoonful!") was promoted during broadcasts.

 "El Pueblo quiere lucha, que luche Jack Veneno," translates as "The people want wrestling, let Jack Veneno wrestle," became the chant known throughout the country.
 It was a chant that united people of all kinds and put everyone in Jack Veneno’s corner.
 In most wrestling territories, some people liked the heels.
 However, in the Dominican Republic, going against Jack Veneno was sacrilegious.